ni/niveristand-python/README.rst

 ============
 **niveristand** |version| has the following requirements:

-* NI VeriStand 2018 running on the same system as the python code.
+* NI VeriStand 2018 running on the same system as the Python code.
 * 64-bit version of Windows 10/8.1/7
 * CPython 2.7 or 3.5+